BricoloDuDimanche/Documentation/legal/Terms_of_Service.md

 We offer a wide range of sources to stream audio content from.
 By requesting us streaming content from a supported source, you accept that we're not responsible nor liable from your use of or access to any of that third-party's content, service or website.
-You assume all responsibility for the streaming of any copyrighted material though our Service.
+You assume all responsibility for the streaming of any copyrighted material through our Service.

 ## Third-Party content